Feuchtwangen: History

 About 1400, after the city was destroyed in 1388 by the Swabian League, both parts of Feuchtwangen were surrounded by a common wall, which helped to meld the two formerly separate communities into one.
 The margravate town, seat of a higher administrative office and place of many markets grew in importance and in the 15th and 16th centuries blossomed once again.
 The troubles in the German Peasants' War afforded an opportunity to introduce the Protestant Reformation, which happened throughout the margravate in 1533.
 The monastery was confiscated in 1563, with its possessions going to the margrave.

 The Thirty Years' War brought woe and hardship to Feuchtwangen, especially with the plundering of the city wrought by Tilly's unruly men.
 In 1632 and 1634, Swedish and Imperial forces took away what was left, and so it went on for decades before the town and its surrounding area recovered.

 In 1555, following a pogrom, the city expelled all its Jewish residents.
 Some of the expellees settled in Fürth, where they were called the "Feuchtwangers".
-This survived as a surname until this day.
+This has survived as a surname until this day.

 Until 1791, Feuchtwangen remained an administrative town of Brandenburg-Ansbach.
 The last Margrave, who was childless, ceded his land to the Kingdom of Prussia.
 Only 14 years later, the French briefly took over control of the city, losing it once more only a year later, in 1806, to the Kingdom of Bavaria.
 Feuchtwangen became the seat of a regional court set up by the regional office and the local court.

 In the long era of peace in the 19th century, the city's face was changed.
-The lower gate tower, along with great parts of the city defences were demolished.
+The lower gate tower, along with great parts of the city defences, was demolished.
 The Spitaltor burnt down in 1811.
 The city was connected by a railway branchline to the Nuremberg-Stuttgart mainline.
 Nevertheless, development stagnated in the 19th and 20th centuries until the Second World War.
 Although some of the communities that were later incorporated into Feuchtwangen were destroyed in the world wars, Feuchtwangen itself was left unscathed.

 A renewed upswing took root after the Second World War, spurred on by the arrival of people driven out of their lands in the east.
 Feuchtwangen became a Bundeswehr garrison town.
 The town did lose its status as an administrative centre, but won itself a place among the ten largest cities in Bavaria (by land area) once Bavarian municipal reform had amalgamated ten other communities with it.
 The barracks were closed in 1997, but the lands came into use again only two years later when the Bavarian Building Academy (Bayerische Bauakademie) came to town to establish a continuing education institution.
 In 2000, the Feuchtwangen Casino opened, which in 2005 was once again the most visited and highest earning of all Bavarian casinos.